 Accessibility

-Accessibility and inclusivity are important to Calliope.
-All women are welcome to participate, regardless of sexual orientation.
-Our membership represents a range of orientations, ages, and backgrounds.
-Provided that each member is able to contribute artistically, all women are welcome.
+Accessibility and inclusion are important to Calliope.
+Our membership represents a range of identities, ages, and backgrounds.
+Provided that each member is able to contribute artistically, and feel comfortable singing in a treble range, they are welcome.
 For those who would like to participate without singing, there are many important volunteer roles available.

-For audiences, we make our performances physically accessible by using wheelchair accessible concert venues.
-We provide sign language interpretation and large-print programs.
+For audiences, we make our performances physically accessible by using wheelchair accessible concert venues and providing large-print programs.

 We make Calliope economically accessible as well for members by accepting volunteer hours in lieu of regular dues, which are $30/month or $300/year.
 Members can arrange for this by contacting a board member.
 No one is turned away for inability to pay.

-It is our goal to make Calliope open and accessible and we welcome women to join us in singing with excellence and pride.
+It is our goal to make Calliope open and accessible and welcome all who join us in singing with excellence and pride.
 If you have questions about accessibility, please contact us at board@calliopewomenschorus.org.

 Equal Employment Opportunity Notice: Calliope Women’s Chorus will provide employment and enforce employment policies and procedures without regard to race, age, color, creed, religion, national origin, marital status, sex, sexual orientation, disability, status in regard to public assistance, or any other classification protected by federal, state, or local law.